battre/autocomplete-attribute-explainer/README.md

 > **Proposal:**
 >
 > Where possible and reasonable, we follow the customs of real-world websites we
 > can observe today.
-We don't try to coerce websites towards a lowest common
+We don't try to coerce websites towards the lowest common
 > global denominator.
 "Reasonable" means that we aim at supporting trends in a
 > country, not every snowflake website.